KittipatTan/css326-project/README.md

 - Delete music, admin's playlist, genre, and artist

 **Superadmin**
-- Have all admin privilege
+- Have all admin privileges
 - Manage user's role

 ### Before use